johnjackoleary/cfi-commonplace-book/Lesson Plans/Emergency Pilot/~ Emergency Pilot Outline.md

 Flight controls and Autopilot
 Radio and Navigation
-Aeromedical information (could you also become incapacitated) Landing in emergencies (airspeed control and landing attitude ) Instrument conditions
+Aeromedical information (could you also become incapacitated) Instruments and Landing in emergencies (airspeed control and landing attitude ) Instrument conditions